-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Holly Hill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Holly Hill isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Holly Hill are a mix of both white- and blue-collar jobs.
 Overall, Holly Hill is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Holly Hill who work in office and administrative support (16.01%), sales jobs (12.51%), and food service (9.75%).
+There are especially a lot of people living in Holly Hill who work in office and administrative support (16.24%), sales jobs (13.95%), and food service (7.87%).

-Holly Hill is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Holly Hill is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The percentage of people in Holly Hill with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.20% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Holly Hill is quite a bit lower than the national average among all cities of 21.84%: just 10.74% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Holly Hill in 2010 was $16,931, which is low income relative to Florida and the nation.
-This equates to an annual income of $67,724 for a family of four.
+The per capita income in Holly Hill in 2010 was $18,323, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $73,292 for a family of four.

 Holly Hill is a very ethnically-diverse city.
 The people who call Holly Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holly Hill residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Holly Hill include German, English, Italian, and Polish.

 The most common language spoken in Holly Hill is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.